Defining a computed allocation

 Line

 Specify the allocation line number.
-Each line identifies the pool, driver information, and the activities to which allocation transactions will be posted.
+Each line identifies the pool, driver information, and the activities to which allocation transactions are posted.

 Post To Activity

-Select the activity and account category to which the allocation will be posted.
+Select the activity and account category to which the allocation is posted.

 Pool